zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/My essay 2.md

 Nowadays==,== people judge eachother's value by relying on materialistic measures.
 While in the past, they used rational metrics to value a person's worth.
 They relied on honor, trust and personality.
-This change could be caused by the change of morals
+This change could be caused by the change of morals in the current day, our world became more materialistic where money and social position rule everything.

+People used to be honest and honorable in the past, if a person didn't adopt these qualities he would be considered an outcast, and a failure to society.
+However, today all these morals are negliged and replaced by greed, dishonesty and selfishness.
+Some individuals would do anything for money and power, hoping to climb the ladder of society and become better than everyone else.
+Indivuals like the latter are praised by society, and considered hard working and successfull despite of the ways they took to reach their goals.
+For instance, many celebrities are still loved and appreciated despite many evidences proving their awful crimes.

+In conclusion, today's society uses different values to measure someone's worth, basing their judgement on wealth and power.
+Our ancestors used rational values instead, such as honor and honesty.
+I believe that this change is caused by internal change in society's view of life.